Darkensan/D-Manager/README.md

 1 - D-Setup   - Prepare Vps and install dependancies

-2 - D-Nodes   - Compile Daemon & Add one or more FS nodes - Master orv 3.4 Branch
+2 - D-Nodes   - Compile Daemon & Add one or more FS nodes - Master or v 3.4 Branch

 3 - D-Update  - Build denariusd with latest Master/origin or v3.4 Branch Commits

+4 - D-Reset - Reset the selected FS Node DB to the lastest chaindat blocks

-4 - D-Ipv4    - Multi Ipv4 network interface autoconfiguration and .conf file population
+5 - D-Ipv4    - Multi Ipv4 network interface autoconfiguration and .conf file population

-5 - D-Ipv6    - Multi Ipv6 network interface autoconfiguration and .conf file population
+6 - D-Ipv6    - Multi Ipv6 network interface autoconfiguration and .conf file population

-6 - D-Onion   - Coming soon or later...
+7 - D-Onion   - Coming soon or later...
 Onion autoconfiguration

+8 - D-Keys    - Prompt for PrivKey - Populate denarius*X*.conf

-7 - D-Start   - Starts all installed FS nodes
+9 - D-Start   - Starts all installed FS nodes

-8 - D-Stop    - Stops all installed FS nodes
+0 - D-Stop    - Stops all installed FS nodes

-9 - D-Keys    - Prompt for PrivKey - Populate denarius*X*.conf

-0 - D-Reset - Reset the selected FS Node DB to the lastest chaindat blocks

-11?
-D-Monitor - Control & reboot FS Node(s) - In maintenance till FS bugs will be fixed or i find a different solution for some outputs - "broken" version is working for some part, will share in D's discord if asked too.
+11- D-Monitor - Control & reboot FS Node(s) - In maintenance till FS bugs will be fixed or i find a different solution for some outputs - "broken" version is working for some part, will share in D's discord if asked too.

 NOTE: